Particular/docs.particular.net/nservicebus/azure/azure-transport.md

 -   Azure Storage Queues
 -   Azure Service Bus

 Each of these two options has separate features, capabilities, and usage characteristics.
 A detailed comparison and discussion of when to select which is beyond the scope of this document.
-To help decide which option best suits your application's needs, review the MSDN article "[Windows Azure Queues and Windows Azure Service Bus Queues - Compared and Contrasted](https://msdn.microsoft.com/library/azure/hh767287.aspx)".
+To help decide which option best suits your application's needs, review the MSDN article "[Azure Queues and Azure Service Bus Queues - Compared and Contrasted](https://msdn.microsoft.com/library/azure/hh767287.aspx)".

 ## Samples